 Breakfast Included: 9 Lunches Included: 6 Dinner Included: 5

-After breakfast at the hotel, drive to the Zvartnots Cathedral.
+After breakfast at the hotel, drive to the Zvartnots Temple.
 Built in the 7th century, destroyed in the 10th century, and excavated in the early 20th, this World Heritage-listed marvel is impressive even in its ruined and partially reconstructed form.
 Look out for the sculpted eagle sitting among the columns, arches and other stone artefacts.
-Continue to the Echmiadzin Cathedral, one of the oldest standing churches in Christendom.
+Continue to the Etchmiadzin Cathedral, one of the oldest standing churches in Christendom.
 Then we visit a local art school for a cooking class, where you'll learn to make the traditional Armenian dish known as tolma (rice and ground spiced meats wrapped in grape or cabbage leaves).
 Head back to Yerevan and visit the Armenian Brandy Factory for a taste of various aged brandies, the classic Ararat variety is considered the pride of many generations and a symbol of Armenia.
 With a free evening to seek out dinner where you like, consider the excellent Yerevan Tavern – it comes highly recommended.

-Start the day by visiting Letter Park, where a giant stone is dedicated to the founder of Armenia's alphabet.
+Start the day by visiting the Armenian Alphabet Monument, where a giant stone is dedicated to the founder of Armenia's alphabet.
 Then it's off to visit a bakery in Aparan called Gntunik, which has become something of a legend thanks to its delicious, soft bread cooked to perfection in huge clay pots.
-Continue to the forested Lori province, where our destination is the Akhtala village.
+Continue to the forested Lori province, where our destination is Akhtala village.
 Here we have a coffee stop at NURIK, a centre for community and tourism development founded by the Armenian Young Women's Association.
 In the evening, continue to Sadakhlo, located at the Georgian border.
-At this juncture your guide and transport will change as the Georgia leg of your adventure begins.
+At this juncture your leader and transport will change as the Georgia leg of your adventure begins.
 Once over the border, transfer to Tbilisi, the Georgian capital, and spend the night at a hotel.
 This evening, get your first taste of Georgian cuisine as you enjoy one of the country’s oldest and most delicious dishes for dinner, shqmeruli, a hearty combination of succulent chicken with a garlic and milk sauce.

-From Gudauri, it's a leisurely 2-hour walk up through beautiful valleys and woodland to Gergeti Trinity Church (2170 m above sea level).
+From Gudauri, it's a leisurely 2 hour walk up through beautiful valleys and woodland to Gergeti Trinity Church (2170m above sea level).
 Weather permitting, you might catch a glimpse of one of the highest glaciers in the Caucasus, Mt Kazbegi (5047 m).
 After the walk, visit a local family, also located in Gudauri, where the host will take a masterclass on how to make khinkali (Georgian dumplings which originated in mountainous regions of Mtiuleti, Pshavi and Khevsureti).
 This is sure to be an interesting history lesson too, as the pre-Mongolian origins of this classic Caucasian dish – and the legend of the toothless boy who needed a soft-boiled food (hence the dumpling) – are no doubt touched on.
-Return to Gudauri in the late afternoon, arriving at around 6 pm to enjoy a free evening.
+Return to Gudauri in the late afternoon, arriving at around 6pm to enjoy a free evening.
 The approximate driving time today is 4 hours.